pootsbook/crossingtherubicon/_posts/2021-01-07-making-developers-badass.md

 Rails had brilliant documentation and on top of that it had wonderful guides written for people who got things done.
 The forum was welcoming, blog posts were buzzing, all filled with the electricity of something that had made them come alive.

 And it inspired an amazing community.
 Focused on learning and helping people learn.
 The school of ‘it’s so good we want you to know it too’: Railscasts, Peepcode, Envycasts (later CodeSchool), Rails Tutorial, RailsBridge, Rails Girls, the first, and majority of coding bootcamps.
 And Rails was so, obsessively, focused on the developer experience.
 The blog video, scaffolding, ActiveRecord, database migrations, associations, validations, view helpers, form helpers, session management.
 It was like having your own web development concierge, “Cookie?
 I’ve got that for you.”
 Add in Prototype and Scriptaculous and you had AJAX, effects and animations.
 In one magical box.
 Magical because it made you the magician.
 Look at what I built!
 Not, look at Rail’s superior technical featureset and obvious capabilities and advantages over the competition.
 No. Look at this service I’ve just created that it so cool that it breaks the Internet.

 LOOK!

 LOOK AT ME!

 I AM INVINCIBLE!

+—*Thursday 7th January 2021.*

 [ksb]: https://www.oreilly.com/library/view/badass-making-users/9781491919057/